KB-Gowda/BSF_Quantitative_Genomics/Genetic Parameters and Genotype-by-Diet (G × D) Interactions/data.md

-# Phenotypes and SNP Genotypes of Australian Black soldier fly (*Hermetia illucens*) from a breeding trial
+# Phenotypes and SNP Genotypes of Australian Black soldier fly (*Hermetia illucens*) from the base population

 ## Description
 This dataset contains phenotypic and SNP genotypic data from a Black soldier fly (*Hermetia illucens*) breeding trial.